openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 Step 5: Using bluetooth transmitter and OOP
 ==================================================

-Bluetooth transmitter can be used with the Libre2.
+Bluetooth transmitter can be used with the Libre2 with the latest xDrip+ nightlys.
 Please refer to the miaomiao website to find a description.
-This will also work with the Bubble devices.
+This will also work with the Bubble devices and in the future with ohter transmitter devices.

+The Droplet transmitter is working with Libre2 but uses a internet service.
+Please refer to FB or Google to get further information.

 Even if the patched LibreLink app approach is smart there may be some reasons to use a bluetooth tranmitter instead.

   - the BG readings are identical to the reader results
   - the Libre2 sensor can be used 14.5 days as with the Libre1 before
   - 8 hours Backfilling is fully supported.
+  - get BG readings during the 1 hour startup time of a new sensor

 Remark: The transmitter can be used in parallel to the LibreLink app.
+It dont disturb the patched LibreLink app operation.